elephantdownstairs/cloud-dropbox/FIREBASE_SETUP.md

 ## 💰 Firebase Free Tier Limits

-Firebase Realtime Database is FREE with these limits:
+Firebase is FREE with generous limits:
-- **Storage**: 1 GB
+- **Storage**: 5 GB
-- **Download**: 10 GB/month
+- **Download**: 1 GB/day
-- **Connections**: 100 simultaneous
+- **Upload**: 1 GB/day
+- **Operations**: 50k reads, 20k writes per day

 This is MORE than enough for personal use!

-You can store thousands of files.
+## ⚡ Performance

+**This version is MUCH FASTER** than the previous one because:
+- Files stored directly in Firebase Storage (not base64 encoded)
+- Only metadata in Realtime Database (not the entire file)
+- Faster uploads, faster downloads
+- No browser memory issues with large files

 ## 🔐 Security Notes